ChechoCZ/go-barber-backend/Readme.md

 ## Go Barber

+Project developed during a coding BootCamp.

 This project serves the backend for an online appointment for a barber shop.

 ### Tech Stack
-This project is being developed using Node.js with Express.js, Sequelize and PostgreSQL.
+This project is developed using:
+  - Node.js / Express.js
+  - PostgreSQL / Sequelize
+  - MongoDB / Mongoose
+  - Redis
+  - Sentry